 You will be surprised to find that all along the key to a good night’s sleep was just an appointment away.

-Temporomandibular joint disorders, also known as TMJ, is often the source of facial pain and headaches.
+Temporomandibular joint disorders, also known as TMJ, are often the source of facial pain and headaches.
 TMJ is a small joint at the base of the skull in front of the ear that connects the lower and upper jaw.
 Just like any other joint in your body, it can become sore, swollen or broken.
 In some cases, TMJ pain may be caused by grinding or clenching your teeth.
 In instances where night guards and medication do not reduce TMJ pain, oral surgery may be a consideration.

 A bone graft is typically used to help maximize the outcome of dental implants.
 It may also be used to help improve the fit of dentures.
 During a bone graft procedure, the oral surgeon will take a section of bone from another area of your body and graft it onto your jaw bone.
 This helps stimulate new bone growth, making your jaw stronger and more suitable for implants or denture adjustments.